YLMstring/Prestige-Plus/README.md

 - Fix the bug that physical kinetic blasts that create an area effect don't count as magical.
 - Fix the bug(?) that a sawtooth saber can't be wielded with two hands.
 - Fix the bug that eldritch scion's arcane accuracy incorrectly uses INT.
-- Fix the bug that certain enemies trying to cast self-only spells to MC, then getting stuck forever.
 - Fix the bug that aeon bane giving crazy attack bonus.
 - Fix the bug that Clemency of Shadows triggers every AoO regardless of whether it crits or not.
 - Fix the bug that Dragon Disciple can't progress spell books other than spontaneous arcane ones (2-4, 6-8, 9-10)